 16 months – How long the joint Royal Foundation venture with the Duke and Duchess of Cambridge lasted after their first appearance as a foursome.

-600 days – the time Meghan has spent as a royal since her wedding to Harry on May 19, 2018, when she became the Duchess of Sussex.
+20 months – or 610 days -The time Meghan has spent as a royal since her wedding to Harry when she became HRH the Duchess of Sussex.